Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Introduction

-We introduce a non-invasive technique that uses propagating flexural waves in the tibia to measure compressive loading.
+Here we introduce a non-invasive technique that uses propagating flexural waves in the tibia to measure compressive loading.
 In a beam-like structure like the tibia, flexural wave propagation is governed by material and geometric properties and the axial load borne by the structure \citep{doyle2020wave}.
-Tibial flexural waves have previously been used for non-invasive monitoring of material properties \citep{fah1988phase,stussi1988assessment}, but their relationship with tibial load has not been studied.
-Modeling the tibia as an axially compressed Euler-Bernoulli beam, we show that its mechanical impedance is load-dependent, and consequently flexural waves in the tibia have a frequency spectrum that changes with the compression force on the tibia.
-Thus, the force on the tibia may be inferred by tracking variations in the wave spectra.
-We demonstrate this technique using a proof-of-principle, non-invasive wearable system in three participants performing medial-lateral swaying (at approx. 0.3~Hz) and walking (0.4 m/s) on an instrumented treadmill, and compare our measurements against ground-truth tibial compression force measured using inverse dynamics.
+Tibial flexural waves have previously been used for non-invasive monitoring of material properties \citep{fah1988phase,stussi1988assessment,vogl2016reliability}, but their relationship with tibial load has not been studied.
+Modelling the tibia as an axially compressed Euler-Bernoulli beam \citep{doyle2020wave}, we show that its mechanical impedance is load-dependent and consequently flexural waves in the tibia have frequency spectra that change with the axial compressive force on the tibia.
+Thus, the force on the tibia may be inferred by tracking variations in the flexural wave spectra.
+We demonstrate this technique using a proof-of-concept, non-invasive wearable system that generates propagating flexural waves in the tibia using a skin-mounted audio transducer (or ``tapper'') and measures their spectra using a skin-mounted accelerometer.
+We test this system in $N=9$ participants performing medial-lateral swaying (at approximately 0.2~Hz) and walking (at 0.4 m/s) on an instrumented treadmill, and compare our measurements against tibial compressive force measured using inverse dynamics.
 The non-invasive and portable nature of our technique has implications for the development of new wearable sensors for in-field measurements and continuous monitoring of bone loading in athletic, clinical, or industrial environments.